kacperus/cf-metrics/README.md

 ## Code coverage of cfscript block
 ![alt tag](http://wiki.cf-metrics.googlecode.com/git/images/coverage-visualization-cfscript.png)

-Once a file is requested and processed by a Cold Fusion engine Code Coverage statistics are recorded.
+Once a file is requested and processed by a ColdFusion engine Code Coverage statistics are recorded.
 They can be accessed later on via singleton instance of a TemplateCoverageTool (statistics collector class).
 Any desired visualization can be applied to it afterwards.
 A default ColdFusion statistics viewer (written in CFML) is provided as a side project.